-The City does not plan to designate a specific Target Area as its focus area for Program Year 2019, instead giving priority to the most impactful projects, regardless of which of the six Target Areas they occur within.
+The City does not plan to designate a specific Target Area as its focus area for Program Year 2020, instead giving priority to the most impactful projects, regardless of which of the six Target Areas they occur within.

-The majority of the proposed projects for 2019 will be Citywide.
-The Owner-Occupied housing rehabilitation, Homebuyer Program, NDC Housing Program, Point-In-Time Outreach and Education Initiative, the Fair Housing Education Project, the Food 4 Families and the Zoning Ordinance Update will all have citywide benefits.
+The majority of the proposed projects for 2020 will be Citywide.
+The Owner-Occupied housing rehabilitation, Homebuyer Program, Point-In-Time Outreach and Education Initiative, the Fair Housing Education Project, the Food 4 Families Program, Zoning Ordinance Update Phase 2, NDC Housing Program will all have citywide benefits.
+The City anticipates that Target Area Smoke Detector Program will have benefits across all six Target Areas.